le-mon/vid2mp3/README.md

 ### Notice:
 It's just for fun.
 Feel free to edit/improve in testing branch.
-I use this on my arch linux system.
+I use this on my arch linux.
 You have to edit the paths in the host.ini and manifest.json files to fit your environment

 ### Dependencies: